danfenichel/Project1/README.md

 * Research Zomato API, create API key, and use AJAX to pull data
 * Research Open Brewery API and use AJAX to pull data (no API key necessary)
 * Incorporate AJAX requests into JavaScript event listeners
-* Complete JavaScript file to
+* Complete JavaScript file to incorporate all desired functionality